a-type/verdant/README.md

 }
 ```

-Imagining two replicas sequentially inserted a new comment at position 1, and updated the comment at position 1's content to read "Nice post (edit: really!).
-A naive merge without object identities would have overwritten the content of the new comment."
+Imagining one replica inserted a new comment at position 1, and a millisecond after that another replica updated the comment at position 1's content to read "Nice post (edit: really!)".
+A naive merge without object identities would have overwritten the content of the new comment.
 In Verdant, this would result in 2 operations: "insert a new object at position 1" and "update the object `foo/1:hijklmn`'s content."
 Because the operation is tied to the comment's ID, not its position in the document, the change to the content 'follows it' as it moves to position 2 due to the insertion.
 This is how Verdant avoids some basic problems of conflict resolution.

 From there, _operations_ simply apply in last-write-wins fashion, according to their timestamps.
 I consider this good enough for most usage and haven't found a need for a fancier approach, personally.